marisa-aubert/DATASCI-209_flask_template/README.md

 This repo provides a basic flask app for DATASCI 209 students and instructors.
 You can run this flask app locally for development/debugging or deploy it to [Vercel](https://vercel.com).

+*Note there is a size limitatinon of 250MB*, this means you have the careful with which python libraries you include alongside Flash (e.g., sklearn is too big).

 ## Getting Started

 1. Install Python 3.x on your computer.